Quick Answer

 Check immediate clarity.
 Within five seconds of landing, does a visitor know what they can do here?
 Ambiguous pages create bounce.

 Check for obstacles.
 Does a cookie banner cover half the screen?
 Does a newsletter popup appear before content loads?
-Each interruption is a reason to leave.
+Does a login wall block the content entirely?
+A scanner who hits a sign-in screen usually leaves, since few people create an account on the spot.
+Put the useful content in front of any login.

 If your page fails any of these, fix the page before printing QR codes.
 A fast path to a bad destination is still a bad experience.